One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 Contact Miticide Sprays

-As the name suggests, contact sprays need to come in direct contact with the target pest.
+Contact sprays need to come in direct contact with the target pest.
 Apply liberally, completely covering larvae and eggs.
-You will need multiple applications over a few-week period.
+You will need multiple applications over a few weeks.

-Try rotating between a couple products every few days while spraying, to prevent the spider mites from developing a resistance to a certain pesticide.
+Try using multiple products every few days to prevent the spider mites from gaining a resistance to a certain pesticide.

 The best time to spray your plants with oil based pesticides is right as lights are about to turn off.
-Try and turn them off manually 15-20 minutes before you normally would, giving you enough time to spray your garden in low light before the plants need to be in darkness for the night.
+Shutting off your lights prior to when you normally do gives you more time to spray.

 Systemic Miticide Sprays